zimnx/scylla-operator/docs/source/nodeoperations/scylla_upgrade.md

 kubectl -n scylla-operator scale deployment.apps/scylla-operator --replicas=0
 ```
 Then user have to manually resolve issue with Scylla by checking what is the root cause of a failure in Scylla container logs.
 If needed data and system keyspaces SSTable snapshots are available on the node.
-You can check ScyllaCluster status for their names.
+You can check ScyllaDatacenter status for their names.

 Once issue is resolved and Scylla Pod is up and running (Pod is in Ready state), scale Operator back to two replicas:
 ```bash